n2my/BoneWave/readme.md

 A demonstration of BoneWave is available at:
 [Demo Video Link]

 This repository contains the core implementation of **BoneWave**, a mmWave-based contactless bone-conduction sensing framework for flexible phone call quality enhancement.
-BoneWave captures speech-induced bone-conduction vibrations around the ear using mmWave radar and fuses them with noisy audio signals to enhance speech quality under challenging acoustic conditions.
+BoneWave captures speech-induced bone-conducted vibrations around the ear using mmWave radar and fuses them with noisy audio signals to enhance speech quality under challenging acoustic conditions.

 ---